 Explore the Cave Temples

 Today, you’ll be spending the day visiting three beautiful temples.
-Most of the temples in Ipoh are built inside of limestone caves and some even provide stunning views IF you’re prepared to tackle over 400 stairs!
+Most of the temples in Ipoh are built inside limestone caves and some even provide stunning views IF you’re prepared to tackle over 400 stairs!

 Start off with Perak Cave Temple (Perak Tong), one of the most popular temples in Ipoh.
-The inside looks very intricate with painting on the cave walls and golden Buddha statues.
+The inside looks very intricate with paintings on the cave walls and golden Buddha statues.
 If you have the energy, take the 450 steps which lead to a panoramic view of Ipoh!

 Next up is Sam Poh Tong.
 Near the entrance, you’ll find a small pond with a pagoda in the middle.
 As you walk through the giant archway to get inside the temple, you’ll eventually reach a small tunnel leading to the back of the temple.
 Here, you’ll find another pagoda but unfortunately, you cannot go in.